 The Oral Cancer Foundation states 145 Americans will be newly diagnosed per day with oral cancer.
-Close to 53,000 Americans will be diagnosed with oral cancer this year.
+Close to 54,000 Americans will be diagnosed with oral cancer this year.
 It will cause over 9,750 deaths, killing roughly 1 person per hour.
+Most oral and oropharyngeal cancers are attributed to tobacco use, alcohol use, or HPV-16 virus exposure.

 Here is a video that shows how to examine your mouth for early signs of mouth cancer.